livemehere/electron-buddy/packages/vite-plugin/README.md

 # @electron-buddy/vite-plugin

-> 🚨 WIP project, so there no custom options available yet.
-Please must check folder structure.
+> 🚨 WIP project: no custom options are available yet.
+Please ensure the folder structure is followed as shown below.

+This plugin simplifies the process of building an Electron application by focusing on the renderer while also seamlessly managing the builds for the main and preload processes.
+It allows for an easy setup and coordinated build process, making it more convenient to work with all parts of an Electron app in a unified workflow.

 # Installation